Data4Democracy/docker-scaffolding/Readme.md

 for the Data For Democracy project.

 Docker is a technology that allows you to package up all of the dependencies for a project in a portable way.
-It's like virtual environments, but extending to the whole OS, not just Python packages.
+Docker uses "containers", which are like virtual environments, but extending to the whole OS, not just Python packages.

 This template sets up a Node webapp server, Flask webapp server, a Conda environment running Jupyter,